Timeline of the Russo-Ukrainian war (1 September 2025 – 31 December 2025)

-This timeline of the Russo-Ukrainian war covers the period from 1 September 2025 to the present day.
+This timeline of the Russo-Ukrainian war covers the period from 1 September 2025 to 31 December 2025.

 September 2025

 1 September

-The HUR claimed to have destroyed two Russian Mi-8 helicopters in a drone attack on the Hvardiiske air base near Simferopol, and damaged a military tugboat using a warhead in Sevastopol Bay.
+The HUR claimed to have destroyed two Russian Mi-8 helicopters in a drone attack on Hvardiiske air base near Simferopol, and damaged a military tugboat using a warhead in Sevastopol Bay.

 A power substation caught fire after it was struck by falling drone debris in Kropotkin, Krasnodar Krai.
 The traction station supplied power to the railway transport network between Krasnodar and the Black Sea.
 Airports at Saratov and Volgograd also shut down operations for several hours due to drone attacks.

 The Ukrainian military claimed to have retaken Novoekonomichne in Donetsk Oblast.
-The ISW assessed that Ukrainian forces only managed to take half of the settlement up to Myru Street.
+The ISW assessed Ukrainian forces only managed to take half of the settlement up to Myru Street.

-Deepstate UA confirmed that Russian forces took the village of Komyshuvakha in Donetsk Oblast.
-An official of the Donetsk People's Republic claimed that Russia forces took the villages of Muravka, Zeleny Hai and Oleksandrohrad, along the Dnipropetrovsk Oblast border.
+Deepstate UA confirmed Russian forces took Komyshuvakha village in Donetsk Oblast.
+An official of the Donetsk People's Republic claimed Russia forces took the villages of Muravka, Zeleny Hai and Oleksandrohrad, along the Dnipropetrovsk Oblast border.

 The SBU charged the head of Chechnya, Ramzan Kadyrov, in absentia with war crimes against Ukrainian soldiers, including ordering his fighters to kill Ukrainian troops on the battlefield rather than take them prisoner and turn POWs into human shields against drone strikes in Grozny.

 2 September

 One person was killed in a Russian drone strike on Bila Tserkva, Kyiv Oblast.

 The Ukrainian military claimed to have retaken Udachne in Donetsk Oblast.

 Thirteen Ukrainian drones were downed over Rostov-on-Don.
 Falling unexploded debris forced the evacuation of some 320 people from a high rise apartment.
 Three people, according to the local governor, were injured including a child, while several buildings were damaged as well.

-Geolocated footage showed that Russian forces took the village of Myrove, northwest of Kupiansk.
-Russian forces claimed to have taken the village of Sobolivka and severed the P-79 Kupyansk-Chuhuiv highway, west of Kupiansk, as well as the villages of Fedorivka, southwest of Siversk and Dachne, south of Novopavlivka.
+Geolocated footage showed Russian forces took Myrove village, northwest of Kupiansk.
+Russian forces claimed to have taken the village of Sobolivka and severed the P-79 Kupyansk-Chuhuiv highway, west of Kupiansk, as well as the villages of Fedorivka southwest of Siversk, and Dachne south of Novopavlivka.